mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 UInt32 {-10:10}      # is invalid.
 Unsigned integer range contains signed values.
 ```

-To the right are some examples of valid and invalid ranges.
+The code panel contains some examples of valid and invalid ranges.

 For **colon range**, step can be a floating point number.